-Why Any Rights At All?by Nick
+Why Any Rights At All?

 Edit: I should point out that I’m a doofus.
 I didn’t intend to mischaracterize Francois’ position.
 Didn’t even mean to intimate that this was a direct response to his position.
 Just a general thingy on the problems I see with anarchy…and why I support the concept of negative rights.
 And, as a couple point out, I might be dead wrong in my characterization of anarcho-capitalism entirely.

 There are many who claim not to see the difference between negative and positive rights.
 However, this isn’t a valid position to take given the extent of application of the positive/negative distinction.
 Far from being applicable solely to the rights of man, they find use in describing virtually every situation in which action is required.
 For instance, in Operant Conditioning, the terms positive and negative are used to denote different forms of reinforcement.
 Negative reinforcement isn’t punishment and positive reinforcement isn’t reward.
 Negative reinforcement is withholding or not using a stimulus (whether a reward or a punishment).
 Positive reinforcement is giving that stimulus to the subject (again, whether it’s a good or bad stimulus).